diazrenata/EVS3000L-fall2020/week4_spatial/week4_assignment_instructions.md

 ## Reflections

-Please submit a text entry with your answers to these questions about the analysis:
+Please also upload a Word or text document with your answers to these questions about the exercise:

+  - How do the map, direction, or magnitude of change in your chosen state compare or contrast with your intuition or previous expectations?
+  - Are there other variables you think might give you a more informative or complete picture?
+  - More broadly, can you think of ways you could combine spatial information, like what we’ve used here, with the local biodiversity sampling you have done so far to learn more about the state of ecosystems locally or more generally?